 Quick Answer

-Which CRA Category Does ADHD Fall Under?
+Which CRA Category Does ADHD Fall Under

 ADHD is assessed under "mental functions necessary for everyday life", one of the 13 basic activities of daily living recognized by CRA.
 This category covers impairments in: